 Install Double-paned Windows

-Windows account for 10-25% of a home’s heating bill hence the need to replace single-paned windows with energy-efficient double or triple-paned windows.
-Ensure they are made of high-performance glass in the form of spectrally selective coatings to reduce heat gain, especially during warm climates.
+Windows account for 10-25% of a home’s heating bill hence the need to replace single-pane windows with energy-efficient double or triple-pane windows.
+Ensure they are made of high-performance glass in the form of spectral selective coatings to reduce heat gain, especially during warm climates.
 During winter, gas-filled windows with Low-E coatings minimize loss of heat.
 Here are more window tips to help save energy:

 During Cold Weather